nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 Of course, when `prod` starts also start hey with
 `hey -c 50 -z 60m -m GET http://[IP ADDRESS OF Production LOAD BALANCER]/hello/somerandomstring`

-You can use the GKE Dashboard to see load on the workload affect on the app.
+You can use the GKE Dashboard to see load affect on the app.
 You can also use StackDriver.

 ## ...
 Next